 To sum it up, branding in itself is a huge topic to learn and work on.
 But for an artist, music branding starts with the first appearance, the first song and the first image that people get to see.
 Be consistent with your work and branding across your channels, for example YouTube.
 The key is to become a part of people’s habits and grab that irreplaceable personal space.

-If you’d like some help polishing your brand, our artist development department is here to help!
-Get in touch with them directly on our music promotion page.
-If you’re brand is ready to rock, then have a look at getting your brand out there with our music promotion and music marketing service and opportunities to get your music in film, TV and more!
+If your brand is ready to rock, then have a look at getting your brand out there with our music promotion and music marketing service and opportunities to get your music in film, TV and more!
 Try Music Gateway for free now by signing up.